ChandreshThakur/Chatbot/README.md

+# Chatbot
+- This repo contains instruction on how to implement a chatbot, trained by me

+### Implementation instructions:
 install anaconda,(Be sure to include conda in path directory) create a new folder named chatbot,
 inside the folder open command prompt